touhouworldcup/thprac/README.md

 * [FAQ](#faq)

 ## <a name="downloading"></a> **Downloading**
 If you want to download the tool, you can download the [latest release](https://github.com/touhouworldcup/thprac/releases/latest) here and the [latest beta](https://nightly.link/touhouworldcup/thprac/workflows/main/master/thprac.zip) here.
+Do note that the latest beta will update into the next stable release and NOT the next beta release.

 ## <a name="usage"></a> **Usage**
 You can use this tool in a variety of ways; the main ways to do this are **placing the executable in the same folder as your game**, **running the executable after running your game**, or **using thprac's launcher**.